 Prevention Education is based on comprehensive education that addresses the root causes of interpersonal violence, dating violence, domestic violence, and sexual assault.
 Prevention strategies address the way individual, relationship, community, and social norms impact violence and aims to prevent violence.

 Effective prevention necessitates a comprehensive and multifaceted public health approach, examining social norms that shape the landscape surrounding interpersonal violence that include attitudes, behaviors, beliefs, assumptions and normalized societal elements.

-If you have questions about Prevention Education, or interested in scheduling a presentation, please connect with Patrick N. at 920.452.8611, extension 312.
+If you are interested in scheduling a presentation or have questions about Prevention Education, please connect with Patrick N.